 Access the DNS settings of the domain you have chosen in your hosting provider's control panel.
 Set the DNS records provided by Daisycon, which typically involve adding a CNAME record and adding TXT records.
 This step is necessary to route tracking requests to Daisycon's tracking servers.

-Step 4: Update conversion pixel
+Step 4: Update conversion pixel / tracking

 Step 5: Verify setup